yellowsink/yotei/CONFIG_FORMATS.md

    Cannot be more than the interval size if using `every`, or one day if using `once`
  - scheduleRule (srule)?: How to handle a task that was due to run but wasnt.
- - as (string): the user to run the script as.
+ - as (string)?: the user to run the script as.

 ### Intervals (`every`)